 I have to agree about the noise or “crinkling” sound with this protector.
 Even with the softer terry cotton surface material, I still felt that the protector was noisy and could be heard rustling underneath my sheets.

 Others found the chemical smell too heavy.
-The care instructions do suggest you wash and dry the protector first to lose some of the smell.
+The care instructions do suggest that people wash and dry the protector first to lose some of the smell.

 I had no issues with any chemical smell, from when I first opened it to getting it on my bed.
 However, smells are not uncommon with bedding products that have waterproof properties.